Turn your old home movies into computer video! Supports VHS and VHS-C, or bring your own S-Video/RCA enabled player.

 Managing Your Time

-- If you are converting a 1-hour home movie, it will take a little more than 1 hour to convert.
+- If you are converting a 1-hour home movie, it will take a little over 1 hour to convert.
 Please plan your day accordingly.

 - You must be present while using the converter.

-- You may not convert copyright-protected media like feature films or television series.
+- You may not convert copyright-protected media like feature films or television shows.

 - The converter will record whatever appears on the screen, exactly as it appears on the screen.
 For example, if you press Rewind on the VCR, your final product will show the video rewinding.